telerik/xaml-docs/controls/radziplibrary/features/zip-extensions.md

 # Zip Extensions

-In addition to the main __ZipLibrary__ control, you could take advantage of a set of helper methods, divided in two classes, which will help you to implement your scenarios in a faster and easier way.
-All these methods are in the Telerik.Windows.Zip.Extensions.dll.
+In addition to the main __ZipLibrary__ control, you could take advantage of a set of helper methods, divided in two classes, which will help you to implement your scenarios faster.
+All these methods are in the __Telerik.Windows.Zip.Extensions.dll__.

 In this article you will find the classes and their members.